Security and IT teams work with — and manage — some of the most sophisticated tools on the planet.

 But many of the traditional security tools that help with threats act in silos.
 They often don’t provide a comprehensive view of a company’s actual (and possible) risk.
 As a result, security and IT teams need a way to piece together what the threat landscape actually looks like.

-A cybersecurity asset attack surface management (CAASM) platform puts all the pieces of the cyber attack surface together, providing a complete (and actionable) picture of every asset across a company’s IT environment.
+A cybersecurity asset attack surface management (CAASM) solution puts all the pieces of the cyber attack surface together, providing a complete (and actionable) picture of every asset across a company’s IT environment.

 Read on to learn about the five reasons that are impacting the growth of CAASM solutions.